playablestreets/plantsOS/README.md

 A Raspberry Pi and Pure Data based framework for networked multi-device sound and interactivity.

-Python provide admin services (updating, rebooting, shutdown), as well as input/output via i2c.
+- Python provides admin services (updating, rebooting, shutdown), as well as input/output via i2c.

-Plays well with the [bop](https://github.com/zealtv/bop) library for PD Vanilla.
+- Plays well with the [bop](https://github.com/zealtv/bop) library for PD Vanilla.

 # Requirements